-1. Flat Belt Drive.
-Mount the machine on the slide rails or bedplate, which allows for adjusting the belt tension.
+Flat Belt Drive.
+Mount the machine on the slide base, which allows for adjusting the belt tension.

 Mount the pulley on the machine so that the inner face of the pulley is in line with the shoulder on the shaft extension.